rwos/gifstopmotion/README.md

 ## contributing

+* once you're done, run `make build` to update the docs/index.html
 * open a pull request on github
-* once that's merged, it's automatically deployed right away

 ## license